GRIP FAQs

 Where do I stay each night in Pittsburgh?

 Students have the option to stay in the dorm rooms at a reasonable rate for all attendees and faculty.
 Pricing will be provided at registration.
-Both private and shared rooms are available.
+The dorm rooms are an apartment suite with a full kitchen, four bedrooms, and two bathrooms.
+More can be viewed about the dorm rooms here: Boquet Gardens

-Note: Faculty & Students residing in the dorms during the week must clean up and check out of their dorm room no later than 1:00 PM on Friday.
+Note: Faculty and students who reside in the dorms during the week must clean up and check out of their dorm rooms no later than 1:00 PM on Friday.

 What is included in a Dorm Room?